GTAmodding/gta3script-specs/core/04-concepts.md

 A *script file* is a source file containing a sequence of commands.
 Those commands are executed concurrently by multiple scripts.

-The *multi-file* is a collection of *script files*.
-Hereafter being the collection of *script files* being translated.
+The *multi-file* is a collection of script files.
+Hereafter being the collection of script files being translated.

 The *main script file* is the entry script file.
 This is where the first script (called the *main script*) starts execution.
 Translation begins here.

-Other script files are *required* to become part of the *multi-file* by the means of require statements within the *main script file*.
-The *main script file* itself is required from the translation environment.
+Other script files are *required* to become part of the multi-file by the means of require statements within the main script file.
+The main script file itself is required from the translation environment.

-Many kinds of script files can be *required*.
+Many kinds of script files can be required.

 A *main extension file* (or *foreign gosub file*) is a script file required by the means of a *GOSUB_FILE statement*.
 Other script files can be required from here as well.

 A *subscript file* is a script file required by the means of the *LAUNCH_MISSION statement*.
 A *subscript* is a script started by the same statement.

 A *mission script file* is a script file required by the means of the *LOAD_AND_LAUNCH_MISSION statement*.
 A *mission script* is a script started by the same statement.
-Only a single *mission script* can be running at once.
+Only a single mission script can be running at once.

-Commands in the *main script file*, *main extension files* and *subscript files* shall not refer to labels in *mission script files*.
-A *mission script file* shall not refer to labels in other *mission script files*.
+An implementation may contain special features regarding the way subscripts and mission scripts are executed.

-The *main script file* is found in a unspecified manner.
-The other *script files* are found by recursively searching a directory with the same filename (excluding extension) as the *main script file*.
-This directory is in the same path as the *main script file*.
-The search for the *script files* shall be case-insensitive.
-All *script files* must have a `.sc` extension.
+The main script file is found in a unspecified manner.
+The other script files are found by recursively searching a directory with the same filename (excluding extension) as the main script file.
+This directory is in the same path as the main script file.
+The search for the script files shall be case-insensitive.
+All script files must have a `.sc` extension.
 If multiple script files with the same name are found, behaviour is unspecified.

 A script type is said to come before another script type under the following total order: